hatip5656/jumbo/README.md

 # **Jumbo test application**
+## Requirements
+- JAVA 11
+- DOCKER
+- MAVEN

-Before running the application for creating database and redis server
+**Before running the application for creating database and redis server**
+> without this phase you can't run the application
 ```bash
 docker-compose up -d
 ```